-When you choose silly party games, you’re throwing out the rules when it comes to adult fun.
+When you’re choosing silly party games, you’re throwing out the rulebook when it comes to partying.

 Find the Bubble Gum

 Give each guest a bowl with a piece of unwrapped bubble gum on it.
 Cover the gum in whipped cream.
 Players must feel around in the cream for their piece of gum.
 Except they can’t use their hands.

 First player to find their gum, chew it and blow a bubble wins.